papyri/site-docs/checklist.md

 = _Settling a Dispute: Toward a Legal Anthropology of Late Antique Egypt_, by T. Gagos and P. van Minnen.
 Ann Arbor 1994.
 (New Texts from Ancient Cultures I).
 Contains a reedition of P.Vat.Aphrod.
 10, to which is joined P.Mich.inv.
 6922.
 [Univ. of Michigan Press] {ddb:p.mich.aphrod}

 ### <a id="P.Mich.Copt.">P.Mich.Copt.</a>
 = _Coptic Texts in the University of Michigan Collection_, ed.
 W.H.
 Worrell.
 Ann Arbor 1942.
 (Univ. of Mich.
 Studies, Humanistic Series 46).
 Pt.
 III, Letters and documents on papyrus, ed.
 W.H.
 Worrell and E.H.
 Husselman, pp. 169—214, nos.
 1—21.
-No. 20 is reedited in P.Mon.
-Apollo 36.
+No. 20 is reedited in [P.Mon.Apollo](#P.Mon.Apollo) 36.
 See also under [O.Mich.Copt.](#O.Mich.Copt.) and [O.Mich.Copt.Etmoulon](#O.Mich.Copt.Etmoulon); the index includes all the papyri and ostraca published in this volume.

 ### <a id="P.Mich.Mchl.">P.Mich.Mchl.</a>
 = _A Critical Edition of Select Michigan Papyri_, ed.
 E.M.
 Michael.
 Diss.
 University of Michigan, Ann Arbor 1966.
 Nos.
 1—28.
 Texts reprinted as SB XII 11103—11130.
 [UMI, order no. 67—1777] {ddb:p.mich.mchl}